Egor4ik325/rankrise/README.md

 ## Debugging

 I need to debug Django running (`./manage.py runserver`) inside Docker container from VSCode.
 I will use `pydebug` PyPA package from Microsoft.

+## Storage

+> Static files (image) are files that aren't changed/updated/modified (database).

+Amazon S3 will be used as a filesystem storage service.
+The following will be stored:

+- Content delivery network (static files: CSS, JS, JPEG, PNG)

+- User uploads (media files: JPEG, PNG)